Last updated on .

 Hatibzade Yahya Pasha Fountain

 On the east side of the park is the Hatibzade Yahya Pasha Fountain (Hatipzâde Yahya Paşa Çeşmesi).
 It was built in 1732 by Hatibzade Yahya Pasha (d.
 1755), an Ottoman statesman and admiral.
-It’s been in a dilapidated state for quite some time but was finally under restoration during my last visit to the park in May 2022.
+It has been in a dilapidated state for quite some time but has been under restoration during my last few visits to the park.

 Hatibzade Yahya Pasha Fountain